-The University has reserved a number of places for senior year admissions.
-Quality students holding recognized post-secondary qualifications or attending final year of a recognized sub-degree programme such as AD/HD or equivalent will be considered for senior year admissions with a view to minimizing duplication of learning and promoting credit accumulation and transfer.
-The following programmes offer senior year admissions in 2022/23 entry:
+The University has reserved a number of places for senior year (SY) admissions.
+Quality students holding recognised post-secondary qualifications or attending final year of a recognised sub-degree programme such as AD/HD or equivalent will be considered for senior year admissions with a view to minimising duplication of learning and promoting credit accumulation and transfer.
+The following programmes offer senior year admissions in 2023/24 entry:

 Please visit the individual programme website for details.
 Those admitted via senior year admission route are expected to complete the programmes within 2 academic years.
 They are no longer entitled to apply for credit transfer of individual courses based on their entrance qualifications (i.e. no double benefit).
 To achieve the best learning outcomes, students admitted via senior year admission route may be required to study additional courses to meet the curriculum requirements.
 Necessary support will be given to ensure that they can cope with the additional workload during their studies.

 General Entrance Requirements

 Applicants who have possessed Associate Degree or Higher Diploma qualification awarded by recognised institutions with a good GPA or who are attending final year of a recognised Associate Degree / Higher Diploma programme or equivalent^ (subject to successful completion of the programme by August with a good GPA) are welcome to apply.
 Among the key factors where the University will consider admission of an applicant to senior year admissions, include equivalence of the subject discipline of the AD/HD to that of our bachelor’s degree programme and the academic performance of the applicant.
 However, those without relevant academic background will also be considered on an individual basis.

 ^ Normally, qualification which is of Level 4 or above under Qualifications Register (QR) of Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ).